LouisAsanaka/Node-Pathfinding/README.md

 # Node-Pathfinding

 Simple node graph editor with 3 pathfinding algorithms (Uniform Cost, Greedy, A*).
+Code is not very organized, so browse at your own risk.

 Features
 --------